Post: 9 AI Strategies for Flight Risk Prediction and Talent Retention in 2026

 A flight risk flag without a differentiated intervention plan is just an expensive early warning system.
 The value of AI prediction is that it surfaces not just who is at risk but why — enabling HR and managers to match the intervention to the driver.

-• Compensation-driven risk: Market compensation drift flagged (Strategy 4).
+• Compensation-driven risk: Market drift flagged (Strategy 4).
 Intervention: proactive mid-cycle adjustment or transparent timeline to correction.

 7. Train Managers to Act on AI Flags — Not Around Them

 The model scores are only as valuable as the manager conversations they trigger.
-Most flight risk program failures trace back to one of two manager behaviors: doing nothing with the flag, or handling the conversation poorly.
+Most flight risk program failures trace back to two manager behaviors: doing nothing with the flag, or handling the conversation poorly.

 • Manager training components: How to interpret risk score context (not just the score), how to frame development conversations, when to escalate to the HRBP, and how to document outcomes for model feedback loops.